 The way that you store and organize the vaccine is an important part of protecting viability and preventing wastage.

-Store vaccine 2-3 inches away from the unit’s back and side walls
+- Store vaccine 2-3 inches away from the unit walls.

-Place water bottles in your unit based on your unit type.
-For specifics on setting up your unit review these images:
+- Place water bottles in your unit based on your unit type.
+For specifics on setting up your unit based on the unit type review these images:

 Routine Maintenance of Storage Units